Judith E. Koons

 Professor of Law

 MTS, Harvard Divinity School

 Introduction to Environmental Law, Jurisprudence, and Justice

-Professor Koons came to Barry University School of Law after receiving the Master of Theological Studies Degree from Harvard Divinity School.
-While at Harvard, professor Koons studied philosophy, ethics, and theology and explored the intersection of faith and social justice.
-At Harvard, professor Koons also served as a teaching fellow in the sociology Department, focusing on social stratification by gender, race, and class.
+Professor Judith Koons came to Barry University School of Law after receiving the Master of Theological Studies Degree from Harvard Divinity School.
+While at Harvard, Professor Koons studied philosophy, ethics, and theology and explored the intersection of faith and social justice.
+At Harvard, Professor Koons also served as a teaching fellow in the sociology department, focusing on social stratification by gender, race, and class.